benedekfazekas/mranderson/README.md

     $ lein source-deps :shadowing-only true

-The latter superseeds the former.
+The latter supersedes the former.

-In the shadowing only mode MrAnderson works on a resolved dependency tree.
-Flattens the dependency tree out into a list and prefixes all namespaces and the references to them.
-This also means that all dependencies, even transient ones are handled as first level dependencies as they can only occur once in a resolved dependency tree, therefore no transient dependency hygiene is applied in this mode.
-Also the above described config options (overrides and expositions) don't take effect.
+In the **shadowing only** mode no transient dependency hygiene is applied.
+Also the above described config options (*overrides* and *expositions*) don't take effect.

+### Config and options

 Further config options